eleriaedmaa/compositionality/README.md

 <li>verb - verbal component of the PV

-<li>unigrams - binary classification of sentences based on the unigrams feature (taking account words that appear at least 6 times)<\li>
+<li>unigrams - binary classification of sentences based on the unigrams feature (taking account words that appear at least 6 times)

 <li>all - abstractness score of all nouns in the sentence (value: numerical)